BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_4_Receiving_a_Transaction.md

 Welcome to the world of Bitcoin latency.The problem is that your transaction hasn't yet been recorded in a block!

 _What is a block?_ Transactions are transmitted across the network and gathered into blocks by miners.
 These blocks are secured with a mathematical proof-of-work, which proves that computing power has been expended as part of the block creation.
-It's that proof-of-work (multiplied over many blocks) that ultimately keeps Bitcoin secure.
+It's that proof-of-work (multiplied over many blocks, built each atop the last) that ultimately keeps Bitcoin secure.

+_What is a miner?_ A miner is a participant of the Bitcoin network who works to create blocks.
+It's a paying job: when a miner successfully creates a block, he is paid a one-time reward plus the fees for the transactions in his block.
+Mining is big business.
+Miners tend to run on special hardware, accelerated in ways that make it more likely that they'll be able to create blocks.
+They also tend to be part of mining pools, where the miners all agree to share out the rewards when one of them successfully creates a block.

 Fortunately, `bitcoin-cli get unconfirmedbalance` should still show your updated balance as long as the initial transaction has been created:
 ```